-When upgrading from an earlier version, you will probably want to skip this step because it will wipe out your earlier configuration file.
+When upgrading from an earlier version, you will probably want to skip this step because it could wipe out your earlier configuration file.
+If you accidentally trash your configuration file, you can copy the example from /usr/local/share/doc/direwolf/examples/direwolf.conf.